The Zoom Duality: Mastering Micro Obsession & Macro Patience

 No, AI isn’t the threat.
 Comfort is.

-My thoughts, created with AI.
+My thoughts, amplified with AI.

 -Julien Diaz